 EuropeDebate brings a wide geographical breadth to the debate about European history, as we are convinced that the place from which history is written matters.
 Institutional structures, national publics and political contexts in European societies shape the way historians conceive of and do European history.
 We have thus invited participants whose work is shaped by different historiographical contexts, who have experiences with different institutional structures, and whose research interacts with different national historiographies.

 EuropeDebate is an ongoing project.
-Readers are welcome to comment upon the articles online or on Twitter.
+Readers are welcome to comment upon the articles on Twitter.
 The participants of the first round (fall 2020) have written their contributions largely in parallel.
 On March 15, 2021, the second round of our debate started, with new contributors from a wide range of geographical, historiographical and institutional contexts.
-Participants in this second are able to react and comment upon earlier contributions – and many of them do so – at the same time they introduce a wide range of new arguments and perspectives.
+Participants in this second were able to react and comment upon earlier contributions – and many of them did so – at the same time they introduce a wide range of new arguments and perspectives.